 And we connect with companies in the same way – the brands that we feel value aligned with help us feel like we’re part of a community, a social group, that we’re going to keep coming back to.
 A 2020 study terms this as ‘customer-company identification’, and found a positive correlation between this identification and the customer’s loyalty to the company.

 For a more detailed discussion on customer loyalty, go to our blog: The psychological reason that business climate action leads to customer loyalty

 It isn’t just customers that are looking for brands that align with their values.
 It’s your employees (and potential future employees) too.

 Happy, motivated employees are integral to a successful business.
 They enhance productivity across the company.
 They talk positively about the brand to those they meet, enhancing reputation and even acting as a referral scheme to win you new customers.
 They’re also more likely to stay in their job for longer, meaning that knowledge and experience remains within the business – reducing time lost in handovers and training up new employees.
 Not only that, but retaining employees saves money too, with a reduced need to pay for recruiters and job advertising sites.

-Resource efficiency lies at the core of this, which also means that there are cost savings to be made by making environmental improvements.
+Becoming an environmentally conscious business includes addressing your own carbon footprint as an organisation.
+At the core of this lies efficiency, which means that there are cost savings to be made by making environmental improvements.

-Often these energy bills are substantially higher than they need to be, because energy is being wasted through inefficiencies in the building.
-This might be draughty, single-glazed windows, an old boiler, uninsulated walls, or poorly fitting loading bay doors.
+Often energy bills are substantially higher than they need to be, because energy is being wasted through inefficiencies in the building such as draughty, single-glazed windows, an old boiler, uninsulated walls, or poorly fitting loading bay doors.

 Finding ways to reduce your own environmental impact as a company might mean redesigning products or processes – or even inventing new ones entirely.